Interference of chiral Andreev edge states: Supplementary Information

 \subsection{S1.
 Deviations of $\Rds$ from the conventional longitudinal resistance}

-To rule out a bulk contribution to the non-zero $\Rds$ on the QH plateaus, we have measured both the $\Rds$ and the conventional longitudinal resistance $R_{xx}$ using very similar setups.
-The inset of Fig.\,S1 shows the measurement configurations for $R_{xx}$ (A) and for $\Rds$ (B).
-In comparison with scheme B, the drain in scheme A is moved from the SC to the normal metal lead located further upstream.
+To rule out a bulk contribution to the non-zero $\Rds$ on the quantum Hall (QH) plateaus, we have measured both the $\Rds$ and the conventional longitudinal resistance $R_{xx}$ using very similar setups.
+The inset of Fig.\,\ref{figs1} shows the measurement configurations for $R_{xx}$ (A) and for $\Rds$ (B).
+In comparison with scheme B, the drain in scheme A is moved from the superconductor (SC) to the normal metal lead located further upstream.
 In this way, the bulk contribution to $V_{xx}$ is almost the same because the voltage probes and the source remain unchanged, and the position of the drain moves only slightly.
-Fig.\,S1 shows that $R_{xx}$ and $\Rds$ nearly coincide away from the QH plateaus, where the contribution of the bulk states is most pronounced.
+Fig.\,\ref{figs1} shows that $R_{xx}$ and $\Rds$ nearly coincide away from the quantum Hall plateaus, where the contribution of the bulk states is most pronounced.
 They significantly differ in the plateau regions where $R_{xx}$ is nearly zero.
-We conclude that the non-zero $\Rds$ on the plateaus is the result of the influence of SC on the QH edge states which we recognize as the CAES.
+We conclude that the non-zero $\Rds$ on the plateaus is the result of the influence of superconductor on the quantum Hall edge states which we recognize as the CAES.

+To further stress the point that the non-trivial $\Rds$ originates at the grounded superconducting interface, we measure a similar sample with normal contacts.
+Fig.\,\ref{figNDS} shows $\Rds$ measured for the normal contact with the interface length of 1 $\mu$m, comparable to the graphene-superconductor interface length studied in the paper.
+No discernable deviations from zero resistance are observed in this case.